palantir/dialogue/README.md

 Every request passes through a pair of [AIMD](https://en.wikipedia.org/wiki/Additive_increase/multiplicative_decrease) concurrency limiters.
 There are two types of concurrency limiter: per-host, and per-endpoint.
-The former based on failures that indicate the target host is in a degraded state, and the latter based on failures that are coupled to an individual endpoint.
+The former is based on failures that indicate the target host is in a degraded state, and the latter is based on failures that are coupled to an individual endpoint.
 Each concurrency limiter operates in conjunction with a queue to stage pending requests until a permit becomes available.